 Style Tips For Wearing Long Sleeved Maxi Dresses:

-- A long-sleeved maxi in a solid, dark color will look more dressy than a light/bright summery print, so if you want to look festive and fun choose a lively print or a dark solid with splashes of bright color.
+- A long-sleeved maxi in a solid, dark color will look dressier than a light/bright summery print, so if you want to look festive and fun choose a lively print or a dark solid with splashes of bright color.

 - A little skin looks youthful.
-If you prefer to cover up your arms but still want to look sexy and youthful try a wrap dress style.
-This will show off your chest and actually make your neck look longer which equates to you looking slimmer.
+If you prefer to cover up your arms but still want to look sexy and youthful, then try a wrap dress style.
+This will show off your chest and actually makes your neck look longer which equates to making you looking slimmer.

-- Choose a long-sleeved maxi dress in a soft, silhouette skimming fabric that follows your curves.
-A long-sleeved maxi in a crisp or stiff fabric will make you look bulky and nun-like.
+- Choose a long-sleeved maxi dress in a soft silhouette skimming fabric that follows your curves.
+A long-sleeved maxi in a crisp or stiff fabric will make you look bulky and dowdy.

 - 3/4 length sleeves give you the coverage you want on upper arms that jiggle, and 3/4 are a sportier, sexier look than a full length sleeve.

 - Make sure you get the right size.
 With so much coverage you don’t want to be drowning in fabric, especially if you’re short or petite.